pinae/RandPi/README.md

 Installation
 ============

-You probably need `sudo apt-get install python3-dev libffi-dev`.
+You probably need `sudo apt install python3-dev libffi-dev`.

-On Raspbian `pyvenv` is missing.
+On old Raspbian versions `pyvenv` is missing.
 You can fix this by installing a new version of Python:

     wget https://www.python.org/ftp/python/3.5.1/Python-3.5.1.tgz
     tar xzf Python-3.5.1.tgz